Crescendo (1970 film)

 Crescendo is a 1970 British horror psychological thriller film directed by Alan Gibson and starring Stefanie Powers, James Olson, Margaretta Scott, Jane Lapotaire and Joss Ackland.
-It was made by Hammer Film Productions.
+It was written by Jimmy Sangster and Alfred Shaughnessy and made by Hammer Film Productions.

 Plot

-Drawn to the spectacular south of France to research the late composer Henry Ryman, music student Susan Roberts (Stefanie Powers) encounters his son, drug-addicted Georges (James Olson) and his eccentric family.
-Investigating the haunting strains of an unfinished Ryman concerto leads Susan to discover an empty piano… and a brutally savaged mannequin!
-Georges tells her she's the lookalike of his lost love.
+Drawn to the spectacular south of France to research the late composer Henry Ryman, music student Susan Roberts encounters his son, drug-addicted Georges and his eccentric family.
+Investigating the haunting strains of an unfinished Ryman concerto leads Susan to discover an empty piano and a brutally savaged mannequin.
+Georges tells her she is the lookalike of his lost love.
 But Susan may not be the only one at the villa with an eerie doppelgänger.